Natooz/MidiTok/README.md

 Proposed in the [Pop Music Transformer](https://arxiv.org/abs/2002.00212), it is what we would call a "position-based" representation.
 The time is represented with "_Bar_" and "_Position_" tokens that indicate respectively when a new bar is beginning, and the current position within a bar.

 NOTES:
-* In the original REMI paper, the tempo information are in fact the succession of two token types: a "_Token Class_" which indicate if the tempo is fast or slow, and a "_Token Value_" which encode its value with respect to the tempo class.
+* In the original REMI paper, the tempo information are in fact the succession of two token types: a "_Token Class_" which indicate if the tempo is fast or slow, and a "_Token Value_" which represents its value with respect to the tempo class.
 In MidiTok we only encode one _Tempo_ token which encode its value, quantized in a number of bins set in parameters (as done for velocities).
 * Including tempo tokens in a multitrack task with REMI is not recommended.
 Generating several tracks would lead to multiple and ambiguous tempo changes.
 So in MidiTok only the tempo changes of the first track will be kept in the final created MIDI.
+* Position tokens are always following Rest tokens to make sure the position of the following notes are explicitly stated.
+Bar tokens can follow Rest tokens depending on their respective value and your parameters.

 ![REMI figure](https://github.com/Natooz/MidiTok/blob/assets/assets/remi.png?raw=true "Time is tracked with Bar and position tokens")